cagov/covid19.ca.gov-site-handbook/pages/content.md

   order: 10
 ---

-Good content provides Californians with the information and services they need.
-We create good content through:
+Good content gives people the information they need in a way they can understand.
+We create content that serves Californians using these resources:

 * [Our content principles](https://cagov.github.io/covid19.ca.gov-site-handbook/content/principles/)
 * [How we format content](https://cagov.github.io/covid19.ca.gov-site-handbook/content/formatting/)